Stormwater Basics

 Federal Stormwater Regulations

-EPA MS4 Phase I stormwater permits began being issued in 90’s
+USEPA MS4 Phase I stormwater permitting process began in 1990

-EPA MS4 Phase II stormwater permits began being issued in
+USEPA MS4 Phase II stormwater permitting process began in 1999

 Maine Stormwater Regulations